Streamerbot/docs/streamerbot/3.api/3.csharp/_methods/youtube/IncrementYouTubeUsersVarById.md

 ---
+description: |
-description: Increments the value of a specific user global variable for specified YouTube user, by ID
+  Increments the values of YouTube user variables for a list of user IDs.
+  Will only increment if variable exists
 version: 0.2.4
 ---